bethmrobertson/bethmrobertson.github.io/Hospital_project_code.md

 <img src="images/Code Days of stay.png?raw=true" height=300/>￼

 <br> ***Specialities*** <br>
 To answer the question of which specialities are performing the most procedures, on average, I created a table.
-I limited the data to show an average of 2.5 procedures with at least 50 patients.
+I limited the data to show an average of 2.5 procedures per visit per patient, with at least 50 patients.

 <img src="images/Code Specialties with largest avg number of procedures.png?raw=true" height=300/>￼
 <br>